Mikejo5000/vsts-docs-pr/docs/report/powerbi/overview.md

     </tr>
     <tr>
         <td><a href="data-connector-connect.md">Connect using the VSTS Data Connector</href></td>
         <td>The VSTS Data Connector is the recommended way to connect Power BI to VSTS.
 The connector simplifies the VSTS data model into a single table and models historical data to simplify trend reporting.
+        The VSTS Power BI Data connector works with <a href="../analytics/what-are-analytics-views.md">Analytics Views</href></a>.
 Last updated January 8th, 2018</td>
     </tr>
     <tr>
         <td><a href="access-analytics-power-bi.md">Connect to VSTS using the Power BI OData feed</href></td>